-My KFC chicken pot pie recipe lets you whip up a fast-food favorite — which means you get a healthier, cheaper meal!
+My KFC chicken pot pie recipe lets you whip up a fast-food favorite — which means you get a healthier, better tasting, comforting meal!

 Standard chicken pot pie recipes are packed with veggies and chicken in a creamy sauce.
-This KFC version uses rotisserie chicken, so don’t worry about cooking poultry like other chicken recipes; and we use a store-bought crust, which adds to the convenience and is just as easy peasy as chicken pot pie with biscuits or Bisquick chicken pot pie!
+This KFC version uses rotisserie chicken, so it’s quick, easy, and convenient!
+We also use a store-bought crust, which adds to the convenience and is just as easy peasy as Bisquick chicken pot pie!

 Super delicious and simple, this KFC chicken pot pie recipe and KFC famous bowl casserole are ready to make your dinner nostalgic!

 This KFC chicken pot pie recipe tastes as you picked it up in the drive-thru — only it’s so much healthier and totally easy to make!